SmartBear/readyapi4j/README.md

 # ReadyApi4J - a Java library for API testing

-The ReadyApi4J library lets Java developers use the API testing functionality in SoapUI from Java code.
-In spite of its somewhat unfortunate name, which is there for historical reasons, SoapUI supports many protocols in addition to SOAP, notably REST, JDBC and JMS.

-There are three ways to use this library
+The ReadyApi4J library lets you test APIs through Java, Groovy or Cucumber.
+The library has extensive support for REST, SOAP, JDBC and JMS protocols.
+Under the hood the library uses the test-execution engine of [SoapUI](http://www.soapui.org).

+Read on to get started
-1. From [Java](#getting-started-with-java) - together with any testing framework
+* [with Java](#getting-started-with-java) - together with any testing framework
-2. From [Groovy](#getting-started-with-groovy) - together with any testing framework
+* [with Groovy](#getting-started-with-groovy) - together with any testing framework
-3. With [Cucumber](modules/cucumber) - with cucumber for java
+* [with Cucumber](modules/cucumber) - with cucumber for java

 ## Getting Started with Java